 This plan of redemption satisfied fully the justice and mercy of God.
 But at what a cost?
 Jesus the innocent Creator of all would suffer and die for His creation.
 What infinite love!
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).

-The atoning sacrifice becomes effective for the sinner only through the faith of the sinner in Christ’s sacrifice.
+The atoning sacrifice becomes effective for the sinner only through his faith in Christ’s sacrifice.
 Unless pardon is accepted by faith, the atonement is of no benefit (John 1:12).
 The ordinance of sacrificing an animal was originally set as a symbol for what Christ would do.
 The shedding and sprinkling of blood from these sacrifices in the sanctuary services pointed to the sacrifice of the coming Savior.
 At the fulfilled time, Christ came into this world, lived a perfect life, manifested the love of the Father to humanity, cleared away the traditions that blurred God’s truth, and shed His blood on the cross as the actual sacrifice for sin on behalf of all people.

-Jesus spoke of His own blood as being “shed for many” (Mark 14:24).
+Christ spoke of His own blood as being “shed for many” (Mark 14:24).
 We are “justified by his blood” (Romans 5:9).
 “We have redemption through his blood” (Ephesians 1:7).
 Christ made “peace through the blood of his cross” (Colossians 1:20).
 Those who were “far off” have been “brought near” by His blood (Ephesians 2:13).
 The church of God has been “purchased with his own blood” (Acts 20:28).